Are you looking to expand your portrait photography skills? If so, you’re in luck!

 A full-body portrait is a shot of a person (or group of people) that includes their entire body.

-Full-body portraits can be taken in studios or on location, and the subject(s) will usually be posed in some way.
+Full-body portraits can be taken in studios or on location, and the subject(s) will usually be posed somehow.

-Full-body portraits are great for capturing a person’s physical appearance and their clothing.
+Full-body portraits are great for capturing a person’s physical appearance and clothing.

-If you’re looking to take a full-body portrait, be sure to have a good lens and have your subject prepare for a bit of posing.
+If you’re looking to take a full-body portrait, be sure to have a good lens and have your subject prepare for some posing.

 Full-body portraits are often used for things like family photos, graduation pictures, or lifestyle photos.